harrysof/Cemu-2.6-Remote-Toypad-Build/README.md

 1. Enable the emulated Dimensions Toypad in Cemu's settings.
 2. Note the listener port (`DimensionsToypadListenerPort`, defaults to `9191`).
-3. Build [ToypadPicker](https://github.com/harrysof/LegoToypad) and drop your tag library in a folder named `Lego Dimensions Organized bins` — it's found automatically by walking up from the executable.
+3. download the release [LegoToypad](https://github.com/harrysof/LegoToypad) and drop your tag library in a folder named `Lego Dimensions Organized bins` — it's found automatically by walking up from the executable.
-4. Set the same port in `ToypadPicker.ini`.
+4. Set the same port in `LegoToypad.ini`.
-5. Launch Cemu, then ToypadPicker.
+5. Launch Cemu, then LegoToypad.

-## ToypadPicker
+## LegoToypad

 The companion picker app lives in its own repo: **[harrysof/LegoToypad](https://github.com/harrysof/LegoToypad)**.